 This is all in terms of social media, however, I’m not even nearly done with ASOS’s customer experience.

-Great as they are in terms of gaining brand popularity and overall Internet exposure, social network is only part of ASOS’s omnichannel strategy.
+Great as they are in terms of gaining brand popularity and overall Internet exposure, a social network is only part of ASOS’s omnichannel strategy.